Cherohala Skyway ~ Mile High Legend

 The Tellico River, at the lower elevations on the Tennessee side, is famous for it’s trout fishing, and when the water is up, can be quite a challenge for canoers and kayakers.
 The river leads you to the sleepy town of Tellico Plains where you can fill your tank and feed your belly.
 We recommend the Tellico Kats Deli where you can enjoy homemade sandwiches on a deck overlooking the river.

-CLICK HERE to learn the history of the Cherohala Skyway, Hooper Bald Lodge and the Russian Blue Boar, Tellico Wagon Train, Kirkland Bushwackers and more..
+History of the Cherohala Skyway, including Hooper Bald Lodge and the Russian Blue Boar, Tellico Wagon Train, Kirkland Bushwackers and more..